OpenNTI/nti.dataserver/docs/content-anchoring.rst

-Objects of type ``ContentPointer`` provide the information required to identify a location in the content for use as the start or end of a range or to identify a node that contains the start and end (common ancestor).
+Objects of type ``ContentPointer`` provide the information required to identify a location in the content for use as the start or end of a range, or to identify a node that contains the start and end (common ancestor).
 The abstract base class ``DOMContentPointer`` contains the minimum amount of information required to identify an anchor in NTI html based content.